Exhibition: Gandhi Salt March 90th Anniversary

 'Gandhi and his army of volunteers spent weeks carefully surveying the route.
 What were the events behind some of the places en route?'

-A timeline of key dates linking to the milestone events of the march was digitally produced and distributed for the exhibition.
+We produced a timeline of key dates linking to the milestone events of the march.
+Each milestone was an access point to the related archival content digitally produced for the exhibition.

 Additional content: